Harsh3006/client-server-cloud-backup/README.md

 - **Automatic Uploads:** Uploads newly created or modified files to the server.
 - **Initial Backup:** Performs an initial backup of existing files in the directory.
 - **Checksum Verification:** Ensures file integrity with checksum verification.
+- **Multiple Client Handling:** The server can handle multiple clients concurrently, storing each client's files in separate directories.

 ## Requirements